Achieve Your New Year’s Resolutions Using LEDs #2: The One Where You Promise to be More Eco-Friendly

 Old style energy-saving light bulbs like CFLs (Compact Fluorescent Lamps) contain an average of around 4 milligrams of mercury per bulb.

-Mercury is a potent neurotoxin that affects the nerves, and when a CFL is broken, the mercury is able to leak out into the environment.
+Mercury is a potent neurotoxin that affects the nerves.
+When a CFL is broken, the mercury is able to leak out into the environment.

-Wherever this might occur, from a landfill site to a back garden, the mercury will seep down into the soil where it will eventually rendezvous with our precious water supply.
+Wherever this might occur, from a landfill site to a back garden, the mercury will seep down into the soil.
+Here, it will eventually rendezvous with our precious water supply.

 While individually, such a small amount of mercury really isn’t a problem.
 However, when you consider the number of old light bulbs being crushed and used for landfill, the cumulative effect on the environment, our water supply and the flora and fauna within it is devastating.

-Indeed, both fish and shellfish concentrate mercury in their bodies, often in the form of methyl mercury which is a highly toxic organic compound of mercury.
+Indeed, both fish and shellfish concentrate mercury in their bodies.
+This is often in the form of methyl mercury which is a highly toxic organic compound of mercury.

 Fish products have been shown to contain varying amounts of heavy metals, particularly mercury and fat-soluble pollutants from water pollution.